JustBryant/Duelcraft-Data/README.md

+# Duelcraft-Data Registry
-# Duelcraft-Data Registry\n\nCentral hub for card JSONs and cosmetic assets.
+Central hub for card JSONs and cosmetic assets.